OpenSun3D/cvpr24-challenge/docs/track_2.md

 * `--dataset_assets <identifier list of data assets to download>`: Specify the identifier list of the data assets to download.
 See the table below for the supported data asset identifiers.
 You can specify to download the data assets to download as `--dataset_assets <identifier-1> <identifier-2> ... <identifier-n>`

 Below you can find a list with the supported *data asset identifiers*.
-To download the desired dataassets, add the corresponding identifiers after the `--dataset_assets` argument.
+To download the desired data assets, add the corresponding identifiers after the `--dataset_assets` argument.

 | Data asset identifier | Filename | Description |
 |-----------------------------|----------|-------------|